Constellation-Group/Demeter/README.md

 ## License

-JoularJX is licensed under the GNU GPL 3 license only (GPL-3.0-only).
+Demeter is licensed under the GNU GPL 3 license only (GPL-3.0-only).

 Copyright (c) 2022-2024, Constellation.
 All rights reserved.
 This program and the accompanying materials are made available under the terms of the GNU General Public License v3.0 only (GPL-3.0-only) which accompanies this distribution, and is available at: https://www.gnu.org/licenses/gpl-3.0.en.html